Cameron Curtis

-Cameron Curtis is an Australian lawn & indoor bowler and coach.
+Cameron Curtis is an Australian lawn and indoor bowler and coach.

 Bowls career

 International

 Cameron won the 1994 World Indoor Bowls Championship partnering Ian Schuback.
 In the same year he won the Pairs Gold Medal at the 1994 Commonwealth Games in Victoria, Canada.

 Curtis became the national coach for Australia and led the team to a record medal haul at the 2006 Commonwealth Games.

 He won a gold and silver medal at the 1993 Asia Pacific Bowls Championships, in Victoria, Canada.

 National

 Curtis won the 1990 Australian National Bowls Championships in the fours.